unboundsecurity/Unbound-Kubernetes/kubernetes/casp/README.md

 The Kubernetes secrets file contains default passwords and access tokens (Infura, BlockSet, Firebase), and should be configured as needed.
 See [Secrets file](casp-server/deployments/casp-secrets.yaml).

-The following parameters must be set or CASP will not start:
+The following parameters (which are listed above in the [General Prerequisites](#General-Prerequisites)) must be set or CASP will not start:

-- CASP_FIREBASE_TOKEN - Firebase token for push messaging.
+- CASP_FIREBASE_TOKEN - Firebase messaging token.
 - INFURA_PROJECTID - Infura project ID for Ethereum.
-- BLOCKSET_TOKEN - Blockset API token.
+- BLOCKSET_TOKEN - Blockset access token.

 A number of other items may be configured for UKC.
 See [Configmap file](casp-server/deployments/casp-configmap.yaml).